£18,545 - £29,310 Price range

 The 1.5 dCi is a solid option, though.
 It’s the most economical Qashqai and cheapest to tax – well, free to tax, to be accurate – while offering enough punch to get down the road with minimal fuss.
 It’ll reach 60 mph in a respectable 11.9 seconds and hit 113 mph, but like many diesels the low-down torque means it feels a little stronger than the figures imply.

-The 1.6 dCi is good too if not quite as frugal, but its the only model available with an automatic gearbox and four-wheel drice.
+The 1.6 dCi is good too if not quite as frugal, but its the only model available with an automatic gearbox and four-wheel drive.
 Economy doesn’t suffer too badly with the auto, at 62.8 mpg combined and 119 g/km of CO2, but it can be noisy under prolonged acceleration.

 Those of a sporting disposition will be pleased to hear there’s a Nismo model on the way too, just as there has been for the smaller Juke and the 370Z sports car.
-In the meantime, sporty driving in the Qashqai is helped by something called Active Trace Control, which uses the brakes to do a similar job to a differential.
+In the meantime, sporty driving in the Qashqai is helped by something called Active Trace Control, which uses the brakes to do a similar job to a limited-slip differential.

 The 1.2 is a real hit with the critics.
 One reviewer describes it as "the sweet spot in the range" for urban drivers, where a diesel may not be as appropriate.
 While it's not a fast car, performance is suited to the car's use and refinement is "exceptional" - particularly at idle, where the engine is as good as inaudible.
 The 1.2 also cruises well on the motorway and it's "nippy enough" around town.